codebytere/node-mac-permissions/README.md

 ## `permissions.askForContactsAccess(callback)`

 * `callback` Function
-  * `error` String | null - An error in performing the request, if one occurred.
   * `status` String - Whether or not the request succeeded or failed; can be 'authorized' or 'denied'.

 Your app’s `Info.plist` file must provide a value for the `NSContactsUsageDescription` key that explains to the user why your app is requesting Contacts access.